guruprakashj1/MobileApplicationDevelopment/README.md

 Mobile Application Development - Kotlin , Android and ...

+This paper explores the evolution of AI-based mobile applications across various domain verticals.
+It examines how AI has been integrated into mobile devices from the past to the present and discusses future trends.
+Key areas covered include advancements in machine learning algorithms, the impact on user experience, and the role of AI in industries such as healthcare, education, finance, and entertainment.

+Keywords:
+AI in Mobile Applications
+Machine Learning on Mobile Devices
+Future Trends in AI
+Domain-Specific AI Applications
+Mobile App Development
+Citation:
+Guruprakash J, Askhar Sakhi, Nishanth S Gowda, Arun Kumar J, Hariish G, Ashwin Narayanan S, and Krithika L.B (2024).
+AI-based Mobile Apps on Mobile Devices Across Various Domain Verticals: Past, Present and Future.
+Available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5002541)

 ## Unit - 1
 - Kotlin
 - Basic concepts on Android